Learning-Dashboard/LD-eval/README.md

 __Note:__ The onError property can be set to 'drop' or 'set0' and overwrites to setting in project.properties.

 ### projects/default/indicators.properties
 The indicators.properties file defines the strategic indicators for a project.
-The parents and weights attribute currently have no effect, but could define an additional level of aggregation in future.
+The parents and weights attribute currently have no effect, but could define an additional level of aggregation in the future.

 Example of strategic indicator definition (indicator1):